-Now that you know that guinea pigs can eat melons it is essential to also learn why this fruit is nutritious for them, and what risks it brings.
-There are many nutrients in every fruit, some of which are good, while others harmful to guinea pigs.
+It is also essential to learn why this fruit is nutritious for them, and what risks it brings.
 So, in the following sections below, we will explain in detail why is melon safe for guinea pigs, what kind of melons can guinea pigs eat, and everything necessary regarding melons as potential food for our guinea pigs!

 Because melon is low in fat and calories for a fruit, the little guinea pig will not get chubby or be at risk of obesity.
 Guinea pigs love to eat and they sometimes don’t know when to stop eating, so it’s important to provide them with a small amount of food that is low in fat and calories.
 This way the weight of the guinea pig won’t be affected.